© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Itford Hill style settlement on Cock Hill is a scheduled monument protected by Historic England under reference 1015881.
 View the official record →

-Itford Hill style settlement on Cock Hill is a Bronze Age settlement located in Sussex, England.
+Itford Hill style settlement on Cock Hill is a Late Bronze Age settlement located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015881.

 Itford Hill style settlement on Cock Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015881.